adainrivers/d4-texture-extractor/README.md

 # Diablo 4 Texture Extractor

+## What it does

+It converts .tex files to png, webp or jpg.
+Also slices the files into separate image files when applicable.

 ## Known Issues

 - Only 2 texture formats are supported at this time, 47 and 49, working on the rest.
 If you wanna experiment, you can add more to `config.js`.